dyrector-io/darklens/README.md

     3. The app will be available on `localhost:8000`

 > Make sure the `dev-traefik` container is running as it routes the traffic between the frontend and the backend

+## Contact us

+If you experience any issues, feel free to reach out to us on [Discord](https://discord.gg/pZWbd4fxga).